acanady/Challenges/ContainsDuplicate/README.md

 ## Solution Explanation

 This particular problem tests proper use of data structures.
-In our solution we utilize a hash set ```num_set``` to determine whether or not a value is currently in the array by adding that value to the set.
-Values in a set are unique and a duplicate cannot be added, the function to add a value to the set will return false if the value already exists.
+In our solution we utilize a hash set ```num_set```.
+To determine whether or not a value is currently in the array We can add it to the set, values in a set are unique and a duplicate cannot be added, if a duplicate is found, it returns false.
 This solution has a space complexity of ```O(n)``` since, at most, we will add every elmeent in ```num``` to the ```num_set```